nataleeamhaz/closest_stars/README.md

 To run on the command line use:
 `./run`

-This won't do anything until you implement your naive REPL!

 I used object oriented programming to split my project into reasonable parts.
 In main, I have objects of a CSV reader, which I use to read the CSV file